dj-ms/dj-ms-core/docs/run_locally_using_docker_compose.md

 Set environment variables as explained in `.example.env` file.

-> Note: when running locally, you don't need to build project while you're not changing `requirements.txt`.
+> Note: when running locally, you don't need to build project while unless you change `requirements.txt`.
 > It's because local code is mounted into container so your changes are reflected immediately.

 Build project